BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-07-09-An-IoT-Dog-Pen.md

 So, next I wanted to setup a web page to stream the camera feeds live.
 I found that the HTML spec is still pretty new on livestreaming and all the different browsers have way different protocals making it fairly difficult to implement.
 Of course I could use Flash but I'd rather avoid using a non-standard web technology.
 I found a solution with [jsmpeg](https://github.com/phoboslab/jsmpeg) which is a really cool mpeg stream decoder in JavaScript.
 The process flow was as follows:

-  1. Create a mpeg stream with something like [ffmpeg](https://ffmpeg.org/) using webcam input and outputing an http stream.
+  - Create a mpeg stream with something like [ffmpeg](https://ffmpeg.org/) using webcam input and outputing an http stream.
 The following command worked for me on windows.
-Make sure your frame rate matches the frame rate of the device you're using, this was an issue for me that I had to figure out.
+Make sure your frame rate matches the frame rate of the device you're using.

 {% highlight bash %}
     ffmpeg -s 320x240 -r 30 -f dshow -rtbufsize 500000k -i video="Dazzle DVC100 Video" -f mpeg1video -b 400k -r 30 http://127.0.0.1:8082/password123/320/240
 {% endhighlight %}

-  2. Create a mpeg websocket stream from the http stream.
-The jsmpeg repsitory convientantly includes a stream server that does just this for you.
+  - Create a mpeg websocket stream from the http stream.
+The jsmpeg repo conveniently includes a stream server that does just this for you.
-  3. Recieve the mpeg websocket stream on the browser and use [jsmpeg](https://github.com/phoboslab/jsmpeg) to decode it onto a canvas.
+  - Receive the mpeg websocket stream on the browser and use [jsmpeg](https://github.com/phoboslab/jsmpeg) to decode it onto a canvas.

-To host it, I'm using a spare PC desktop with decent specs but you could probably just as easily use a cheap Rasberry Pi.
+To host it, I'm using a spare PC desktop with decent specs but you could probably just as easily use a cheap Raspberry Pi.
 It's running node.js and a simple mysql database.
-I redirected requests to the router IP to the server's private IP from the router settings for port 80 and a couple websocket ports for each camera stream.
+In the router settings, I redirected requests to the router IP to the server's private IP for port 80 and a couple websocket ports for each camera stream.

 ## Water Bowl

-I also added the ability to fill minion's water bowl by holding a button on the pen's webpage.
-I used a Chinese knockoff Ardunio that I got for $10 at a local electronics shop.
+I also added the ability to fill minion's water bowl by holding down a button on the pen's webpage.
+I used an Arduino clone that I got for $10 at a local electronics shop.
 Since my web server was written in node.js I used the [johnny five](http://johnny-five.io/) javascript robotics library.
-It's a really cool library that lets you talk to Ardunios from node.js.
-You have to make sure you load Firmata onto the board first, which is a protocal for communicating with microcontrollers over USB, which you can find in the examples in the Ardunio IDE as "StandardFirmata".
-I hooked up the Ardunio to a 3V relay that controlled power to a 12V bildge pump.
-The bildge pump was put in a bucket of water and I connected a hose from the pump to a custom built water trough that I put in minion's pen.
+It's a really cool library that lets you talk to Arduinos from node.js.
+You have to make sure you load Firmata onto the board first.
+It's a protocal for communicating with microcontrollers over USB, which you can find in the examples in the Ardunio IDE as "StandardFirmata".
+I hooked up the Arduino to a 3V relay that controlled power to a 12V bilge pump.
+The bilge pump was put in a bucket of water and I connected a hose from the pump to a custom built water bowl that I put in minion's pen.

 <div>
   <video class='snap' width="200" height="360" autoplay loop muted><source src="https://raw.githubusercontent.com/BenLorantfy/BenLorantfy.github.io/master/img/pen_waterbowl.mp4" type="video/mp4"/></video>